nikkieverett/research-and-development/content/stops/fort-stockton-tx/index.md

       Tomorrow brings golf on what has been rated the "#1 golf course you can play" in Texas for the last 7 years.
 Based on the driving range views, it's going to be quite the round.
     coverImage:
       - https://res.cloudinary.com/outdoorrnd/image/upload/v1651725060/Lajitas.1_issr2i.jpg
+hiking:
+  - title: Dog Canyon Trail
+    content: This 4.1-mile out-and-back trail near Big Bend National Park, Texas is generally considered an easy route.
+It takes an average of 1 h 31 min to complete.
+This trail is great for hiking and walking, and it's unlikely you'll encounter many other people while exploring.
+The trail is open year-round and is beautiful to visit anytime.
+    subtitle: Big Bend National Park
+lodging:
+  - title: Fairfield Inn and Suites
+    subtitle: Fort Stockton
+    content: Not much to say about this one, as it was mostly a stop of convenience.
+      Just your standard hotel in the middle of nowhere.
 galleryImages:
   - https://res.cloudinary.com/outdoorrnd/image/upload/v1651725066/DogCanyon.5_ujmexa.jpg
   - https://res.cloudinary.com/outdoorrnd/image/upload/v1651725060/Lajitas.5_ipzzmf.jpg